dbmi-pitt/public-PDDI-analysis/PDDI-Datasets/ndf-rt-world-vista-overlap/README.txt

         NDF-RT set differences decreased from 50489 to 13523 WorldVista set differences increased from 41763 to 41792

-D-6 Updated WorldVista dataset (August 2016): For the set used for the denominator where all drug classes are accounted for with no nulls, reverse duplicates, or duplicate RxCUI pairs, the PDDI's decreased very significantly from 45777 PDDI's to 5606 PDDI's.
+D-6 Updated WorldVista dataset (August 2016): For the set used for the denominator where all drug classes are accounted for with no nulls, reverse duplicates, or duplicate RxCUI pairs, the PDDI's decreased from 45777 PDDI's to 28791 PDDI's.
-The reason for this seems to be that the previous 2015 file used for Drug Groups gave 2133 rows for drug groups, while the August 2016 file now has 470, which greatly decreases the number of permutations of Drug Class Interactions used for the overlap analysis.
-If this figure were to be used, the overlap would be down to 788 PDDI's.
+The reason for this seems to be that the previous 2015 file used for Drug Groups gave 2133 rows for drug groups, while the August 2016 file now has 1874, which decreases the number of permutations of Drug Class Interactions used for the overlap analysis.
+    Results changes:
+        Overlap decreased from 3985 to 3613
+        NDF-RT set differences increased from 13523 to 13895 WorldVista set differences decreased from 41792 to 25178

 ---

 RESULTS: